AI experts sharing free tutorials to accelerate your business.

 Provide the following:

-1. Learning objective(s) — The specific target(s) students should have mastered during the lesson (verbatim from lesson plan is best)
+1. Learning objective(s) — The specific target(s) students should have mastered during the lesson (verbatim from lesson plan is best; if standards-anchored, paste the standard code so the ticket inherits the framework's cognitive demand).

-3. Lesson length and format — e.g., 50-minute Algebra I lesson, direct instruction + guided practice
+3. Lesson length and format — e.g., 50-minute Algebra I lesson, direct instruction + guided practice; 90-minute block on close reading; 25-minute small-group rotation.

-4. Known misconceptions or tricky ideas — Common errors students make with this content (optional but strongly improves quality)
+4. Known misconceptions or tricky ideas — Common errors students make with this content (optional but strongly improves quality — distractor design depends on this).

-5. Preferred format — Multiple choice, short answer, 3-2-1, muddiest point, self-rating + justification, or mixed (default: mixed, 1 MC + 1 short answer + 1 reflection)
+5. Preferred format — Multiple choice, short answer, 3-2-1, muddiest point, self-rating + justification, or mixed (default: mixed, 1 MC misconception-tagged + 1 short answer + 1 metacognitive item).

 Instructions

-You are an assessment-literate instructional coach.
+You are an assessment-literate instructional coach who has written hundreds of exit tickets and watched the same teachers re-use them.
 Draft an exit ticket that tells the teacher, in under 3 minutes of student time, whether each learner met the objective and where reteach is needed.

 Before you start: